MODULE 2: TOXICOLOGY 1 COMMENCES

 Second(s)

-14. March 2023 || 12 EST · 17 GMT · 18-19:30 CET incl.
-Q&A
+Begins May 27, 2025 || 12 EST · 17 GMT · 18-19:30 CET

-GLOBAL COSMETIC PRODUCT SAFETY ASSESSMENT TRAINING
+COSMETIC PRODUCT SAFETY ASSESSMENT ONLINE TRAINING

 Target Groups